 Of course, all of these things are available on both my computer and phone.
 Before you dismiss me as just lazy, please hear me out.
 This information housed in a few different applications and web sites.
 Rather than firing up the computer or poking around on my phone, I’d rather just glance at one screen while drinking my orange juice to get what I need.
 If, for some reason, I want more detail, I can look it up on another device.

 Initially, I’m only interested in displaying the first two items (weather and transit).
 The other pieces of information are nice to have, but I haven’t implemented them yet.
 Those first two items are important because they inform a couple key decisions for me.
 Most importantly, what mode of transit I’ll use.
 If the weather is good, I might bike.
 The bicycle will be even more attractive if the weather is good AND the trains are all screwed up.
 If the weather is not so great, I’ll opt for the train, and make sure I am dressed properly.
 There are a couple subway options for me as well, so if one is experiencing delays, I might choose the other.
+Finding the right dose is essential for effective treatment.
+Remember, valium dosage varies based on individual needs and medical conditions.
+Always consult your healthcare provider for personalized advice.

 The Process